teuncm/float-neighbors/README.md

 ```

 ### Technical details and design challenges
-Python floats are internally 64 bits long and use machine-default endianness.
+Python floats are internally 64 bits in size and use machine-default endianness.
 By only using NumPy arrays for data, we circumvent any internal Python conversions.
 Furthermore, we are now able to leverage custom NumPy datatypes.

 A custom NumPy float datatype could for example be `np.dtype('>f4')` where `>` indicates big-endianness, `f` indicates float storage and `4` indicates that 2 bytes are used for storage.